StructAlign: Structured Cross-Modal Alignment for Continual Text-to-Video Retrieval: Related Work

 \subsection{Applications of Equiangular Tight Frame Geometry}

 An Equiangular Tight Frame (ETF) characterizes a highly symmetric and well-separated geometric configuration, in which category prototypes are uniformly distributed in the embedding space with equal pairwise angles.
-Such a structure has been shown to naturally emerge in well-trained classifiers, a phenomenon commonly referred to as Neural Collapse (NC)~\cite{NC1}.
-Recent studies have extended NC-inspired formulations to various domains, including imbalanced classification~\cite{nc2}, federated learning~\cite{nc3}, class-incremental learning~\cite{nc4,nc6}, and domain-incremental learning~\cite{nc5}.
+This structure has been shown to naturally emerge in well-trained classifiers, a phenomenon commonly referred to as Neural Collapse (NC)~\cite{NC1}.
+Recent studies have extended NC-inspired formulations to various domains, including imbalanced classification~\cite{nc2}, federated learning~\cite{nc3}, incremental learning~\cite{nc4,nc6,nc5}, and generalized category discovery~\cite{hanconsistent}.
 In this work, we take a step further by introducing an ETF-based geometric constraint into the CTVR setting for the first time.
 Our goal is not to force features to collapse to a single point, as such collapse would harm retrieval tasks that require fine-grained and instance-level discrimination.
-Instead, we exploit the category-level structural property of ETF as a geometric prior to organize the shared embedding space into well-separated semantic regions.
+Instead, we exploit the category-level structural property of the ETF as a geometric prior to organize the shared embedding space into well-separated semantic regions.
 This design enables stable and consistent cross-modal alignment across tasks, while preserving sufficient intra-category variability to support effective text-to-video retrieval.